dayaftereh/squishy/src/assets/documentation/welcome.md

 # Documentation

 Welcome to `squishy` documentation.
-This page contains information about the usage of `squishy` and the concept behide it.
+This page contains information about the concept and how to usage `squishy`.